crcn/slugr/README.md

 Motivation
 ----------

+* Portability: all dependencies are packaged into a single slug file, including fragmented lib files ( using require.unshift(...) ).
+* Compression: slugs are compressed.
+This makes it easier, and faster to deploy on other servers.
-* Create transportable node.js applications without having to worry about setting it up on other servers.
+* Easy Deployment: Easier to deploy accross a cluster of servers without having to worry as much about setup.
-* Many local dependencies are fragmented using require.path.unshift(...).
-Slugr combines then.
-* Cleaner, and easier to manage.
+* Versioning

 Supports
 --------